 How to Find a Therapist

-The best way to find a therapist is by searching an online directory and reviewing the providers based on your preferences and insurance.
+One simple way to find a therapist is by searching an online therapist directory and reviewing the providers based on your preferences and insurance.
 Select a few to contact for initial conversations.
 Many therapists offer a free phone consultation that can give individuals or families an opportunity to evaluate whether or not they’re the right match.

 Another way to locate a therapist is through personal reference.
 If you’re in a circle that can openly and safely discuss mental health resources, ask a friend for their recommendation.
 You might also request a referral from your physician.
 This gives them an opportunity to collaborate with you to identify the right type of treatment.
 Typically, a holistic approach to any kind of therapy should involve your physician or other specialists.